tweag/nickel/doc/manual/tuto.md

 be expected as we removed it earlier.

 The second part shows the contract attribute that produced the error.
-In this case it's showing that `name` should be a `Str`, and as there is no `optional` keyword, this attribute must be set.
+In this case it's showing that `name` should be a `String`, and as there is no `optional` keyword, this attribute must be set.